 Or, maybe you failed the required drug test.
 There are specific rules for when these tests get taken after an employee gets injured, otherwise, they are invalid.
 The type of drug you took could also impact how these tests influence your claim.
 A skilled workers’ compensation attorney knows how to attack these situations and not let insurers take the easy way out.

-Why You Need an Experienced, Atlanta Workers’ Compensation Attorney
+Why You Need an Experienced Atlanta Workers’ Compensation Attorney

 Every year, employers in Gwinnett, Fulton, Cobb, and DeKalb Counties and throughout the Atlanta region process thousands of workers’ compensation claims.
 These cases get fought over, denied at first, or completely lost.
 Sadly, this is often because of mistakes made by the injured employee.